JoshBmillikan/DragonfireEnginePublic/README.md

 3. configure and build with cmake

-(The windows build has not been thoroughly tested and may not currently work correctly)
+(The windows build has currently not been tested and may or may not work correctly)